getify/You-Dont-Know-JS/async & performance/ch4.md

 What do generators have to do with async coding patterns, fixing problems with callbacks, and the like?
 Let's get to answering that important question.

-We should first revisit one of our scenarios from Chapter 3.
-Let's first recall the callback approach:
+We should revisit one of our scenarios from Chapter 3.
+Let's recall the callback approach:

 ```js
 function foo(x,y,cb) {